Cardiopulmonary resuscitation: Defibrillators

 Defibrillation is only indicated for some arrhythmias (abnormal heart beatings), specifically ventricular fibrillation (VF) and pulseless ventricular tachycardia (VT).
 Defibrillation is not indicated if the patient has a normal pulse or is still conscious.
 Also, it is not indicated in asystole or pulseless electrical activity (PEA), in those cases a normal CPR would be used to oxygenate the brain until the heart function can be restored.
 Improperly given electrical shocks can cause dangerous arrhythmias, such as the ventricular fibrillation (VF).

-When a patient does not have heart beatings (or they present a sort of arrhythmia that will stop the heart immediately), it is recommended that someone asks for a defibrillator (because they are quite common in the present time), for trying with it a defibrillation on the already unconscious victim, in case it is successful.
+AEDs are generally advised to be applied by the public, when available, to any patient in cardiac arrest.
+The machine itself is able to analyse the heart rhythm, so will be able to advise whether a shock is necessary for the patient.
+However, CPR should not be halted in order to find a defibrillator.